-1. Insert all RDX media belonging to this protected volume.

-2. From the Logical Device page, select one of the available disks that has a Protected Volume UUID, and click Import.
+- 1. Insert all the RDX cartridges belonging to this protected volume. - 2.
+From the Logical Device page, select one of the available disks that has a Protected Volume UUID, and click Import.

 3. At the Import Protected Volume Array dialog, click Import to accept the import operation.